Benjamin B. Tucker: Career

 With more than four decades of experience in the fields of law enforcement and criminal justice.
 Tucker left the NYPD in the 1980s to work for the city's Civilian Complaint Review Board and several other director positions with the Ed Koch administration.
-He also worked with former Manhattan Borough President Ruth Messinger.
-He ultimately retired from the force in 1991.
+He also worked with former Manhattan Borough President Ruth Messinger and He ultimately retired from the force in 1991.

 In September 1995, Mr. Tucker was appointed by President William Jefferson Clinton and served as deputy director for Operations in the Office of Community Oriented Policing Services at the U.S. Department of Justice, where he was responsible for funding decisions and recommendations resulting in the awarding and oversight of grants to state and local law enforcement agencies in excess of five billion dollars.

 Deputy commissioner Tucker is a recognized expert in community policing.
 Prior to joining ONDCP, Mr. Tucker served as a professor of criminal justice at Pace University.
 He has also worked as a consultant to the Urban Institute and as Director of Field Operations and Senior Research Associate at the National Center on Addiction and Substance Abuse at Columbia University.
 Within government, Mr. Tucker served as deputy director for Operations at the U.S. Department of Justice, Office of Community Oriented Policing Services; executive director of the New York City Commission on Human Rights; Deputy Assistant Director for Law Enforcement Services in the Office of New York City Mayor Michael Bloomberg as Chief Executive for School Safety and Planning at the New York City Department of Education.
 On June 22, 2010, the U.S. Senate confirmed Tucker's nomination as deputy director of State, Local and Tribal Affairs for the Office of National Drug Control Policy (ONDCP).

 "He has an intimate understanding of crime, drug abuse, youth and the law," said Commissioner Bratton at a police headquarters news conference.
 "These areas make up the essential challenges facing the New York City Police Department this time in our history."
 Mr. Bratton further commented that Mr. Tucker would be a powerful leader in an "extraordinarily powerful and impactful position," During his time as Deputy Police Commissioner, Tucker oversaw the New York Police Department's most integral operations.